martinottosson/Portfolio/README.md

 Please feel free to check out my portfolio!

-0-7 Data Science/Machine Learning with Python in Jupyter Notebooks The hands-on labs (number 0-7) are part of the Data Science Capstone Project (Python code in Jupyter Notebooks).
+0-7 Data Science/Machine Learning with Python in Jupyter Notebooks \n The hands-on labs (number 0-7) are part of the Data Science Capstone Project (Python code in Jupyter Notebooks).
 I have also added the final report for the Capstone Project, the diploma for the IBM Data Science Professional Certificate and the final project from the course Machine Learning with Python.